ahessmat/subredditWiki/readme.md

 # I'm new to Cybersecurity; where do I begin?

-If you are newer to the space, it can be really challenging wrapping your head around cybersecurity as a profession (let alone what you need to learn/perform in order to become a part of it).
+If you are newer to the space, it can be really challenging wrapping your head around cybersecurity as a profession (let alone [what you need to learn/perform in order to become a part of it](https://roadmap.sh/cyber-security), which can feel daunting).

 Early on, you're going to want to learn more about the industry in order to help inform your decision about whether or not cybersecurity is for you; such knowledge will also help guide your initial career trajectory based on what roles/responsibilities look attractive.
 Know this however: careers in this space typically do not manifest quickly, easily, or cheaply.
 Most people invest years of their lives (and a non-trivial amount of out-of-pocket expenses in college tuition / certification exam fees) before they attain their first full-time cybersecurity job - let alone the one they are envisioning doing.